 Safran is committed to being a full-fledged technology partner in the development of the Indian aerospace industry, mainly as supplier of engines and/or equipment and support services for both airplanes and helicopters.

-- In 2010 a facility was opened near the Hyderabad airport by CFM International, the 50/50 joint company between Safran and GE, to provide maintenance training for operators of CFM56 engines.
+Besides, a facility near the Hyderabad airport, opened by CFM International, the 50/50 joint company between Safran and GE, aims at providing maintenance training for operators of CFM56 engines.
 More than 500 maintenance engineers and technicians are trained in this facility every year.